Creatomat/ByteForce/README.md

 # ByteForce
 The official ByteForce hackathon team development repository
+Competing in the 2026 Smart India Hackathon

 ## AI Code of ethics